Loading...

 Learn from the experience

-Whether you manage to retain your employee or they do still decide to leave, a resignation always provides the opportunity to learn.
-Take time to understand the reasons for the resignation and compare against reasons cited by previous team members who have left in the last couple of years.
-A pattern may be evident and you may discover that you need to address a recurring problem to create a better working environment for the team.
+Whether you manage to retain your employee, or they do still decide to leave, a resignation always provides the opportunity to learn.
+Always conduct an exit interview and make the time to understand the reasons for the resignation, compared against reasons cited by previous team members who have left in the last couple of years.

 And if you do lose that key member of the team, look on it as a chance to review the job profile for which you will now be recruiting.
 Would the team benefit from the introduction of new skills or expertise perhaps?
-Sometimes, a vacancy isn’t simply a hurdle to overcome - it can be an opportunity on which to build a stronger team.
+Sometimes, a vacancy isn’t simply a hurdle to overcome - it can be an opportunity on which to build a stronger better team.

 If you need help with recruitment and want to ensure you see only the best candidates, speak to us today – we’d be delighted to discuss your requirements and the services we provide.